-In addition, language requirements apply to obtain a C permit (Swiss permanent residence permit), as well as to obtain Swiss citizenship.
-Generally, foreigners can apply for a C permit if, inter alia, they have been living in Switzerland for a minimum of five or ten years, depending on their nationality.
+In addition, language requirements apply to obtain a C permit (Swiss permanent residence permit, see 2.2 Pathways to Permanent Residence), as well as to obtain Swiss citizenship.

 3.2 Medical Certificates or Vaccinations

 Currently, there are no requirements for medical vaccination certificates in order to obtain a permit in Switzerland.